josmar-crwdstffng/angular/aio/content/guide/devtools.md

 ### Understand component execution

-When you click on a bar, you'll find a detailed view about how much time your application spent in the particular directive or component:
+When you click on a bar, you will find a detailed view about how much time your application spent in the particular directive or component:

 <div class="lightbox">